jariobr/yellow-plugin-podcast/README.md

 ## How to use a podcast?

 The podcast feed is available on your website as `http://website/podcast/` and `http://website/podcast/page:podcast.xml`.
 It's a feed for the entire website, only visible pages are included.
 To make a blog podcast feed open file `system/config/config.ini` and change `PodcastFilter: blog`.
-You can add a link to the podcast somewhere on your website.
+It is also possible to filter podcasts by tag.
+Use an URL like `http://website/podcast/tag:series1/page:podcast.xml` You can add a link to the podcast somewhere on your website.

 ## How to configure a podcast?